MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/site-server-high-availability.md

 If the current site server in active mode is offline, the site server for promotion tries to contact the current site server in active mode for 30 minutes.
 If the offline server comes back before this time, it's successfully notified, and the change proceeds gracefully.
 Otherwise the site server for promotion forcibly updates the site configuration for it to be active.
 If the offline server comes back after this time, it first checks the current state in the site database.
 It then proceeds with demoting itself to the site server in passive mode.

-During this 30 minute waiting period, the site has no site server in active mode.
+During this 30-minute waiting period, the site has no site server in active mode.
 Clients still communicate with client-facing roles such as management points, software update points, and distribution points.
 Users can install software that's already deployed.
 No site administration is possible in this time period.
 For more information, see [Site failure impacts](/sccm/core/servers/manage/site-failure-impacts).

 If the offline server is damaged such that it can't return, delete this site server from the console.
 Then create a new site server in passive mode to restore a highly available service.